Are you an honor student who is still unsure of your readiness to take the UPCAT?

 - Answer as many practice tests as possible.
-You may not be able to cover every single math topic on your review but you’ll develop problem-solving skills that are essential in passing UPCAT.
+You may not be able to cover every math topic in your review, but you’ll develop problem-solving skills essential to passing UPCAT.
 Besides, you can remember math formulas better with repeated testing/application than with rote memorization.

 - Familiarize yourself with the Filipino translations of common math terms, shapes, and measuring units (see table below).
 Questions in Filipino may appear in all subtests not just in Language Proficiency and Reading Comprehension.

 UPCAT Math Practice Tests (FREE PDF Downloads)